Getting a smooth finish on your fondant or buttercream cake is easier than you may think. All you need is a simple crumb coat

 Ready, Set, Spread

-Use a spatula to spread icing over your cake.
+Use an offset spatula to spread a thin layer of frosting over your cake.
 It should be thin enough that you can see the cake (and crumbs) through it.
 Don’t worry about visible crumbs, it’s all part of the process!
 Smooth the icing as best as you can and let it dry until it crusts over, or feels dry to the touch.
 The crumb coat should be dry before you apply the final layer of icing.

 Tips and Tricks

 - Go easy on the flour when preparing your pan—extra flour can cause crumbs

 - Make sure the cake is completely cooled; a hot cake will melt the crumb coat

 - If making a layered cake, level and tort the cake before you begin

 - You can use any kind of buttercream icing to crumb coat your cake, just make sure it is thin enough to not pull at the cake surface

 - Avoid glazes or royal icing for crumb coating – they may be yummy but they’re too sticky for a crumb coat

 - If decorating a cake with a star fill-in, use the same color icing to crumb coat your cake